- Juan Mari Arzak born (1942)

 - 1 bundle asparagus, trimmed

-- 1 1/2 tablespoons extra-virgin olive oil, plus another 1/2 tablespoon for the egg
+- 1 1/2 Tablespoon extra-virgin olive oil, plus another 1/2 tablespoon for the egg

 - Pinch of red chile flakes